How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 Observe how electrical cables are routed and secured.

 Why this matters: Trailing cables are trip hazards.
 Damaged cables are electrical hazards.
-Poor cable management creates both risks.
+Both at once.

 What to look for: